-The thread linking my various projects is a unifying interest in afterlives, adaptations, and remediations of early modern and other classical drama, with particular interest in their relationship to digital cultures.
-Under that umbrella, my work is best described as inter- and multi-disciplinary, with links to theatre, drama, and performance, English literature, (digital) cultural studies, fan and fiction studies, and theatre history and historiography.
+The thread linking my various projects is a unifying interest in afterlives, adaptations, and remediations of early modern and other classical drama.
+Under that umbrella, my work is best described as inter- and multi-disciplinary, with links to theatre, drama, and performance, English literature, (digital) cultural studies, fan and fiction studies, feminist and gender studies, and theatre history and historiography.

 Currently, I am streamlining my research agenda behind the Measure (Still) for Measure project, which has two related strands: